Apple pie: Dutch style

-The basis of Dutch apple pie is a crust on the bottom and around the edges.
-This crust is then filled with pieces or slices of apple, usually a crisp and mildly tart variety such as Goudreinet or Elstar.
-Cinnamon and sugar are generally mixed in with the apple filling.
-Atop the filling, strands of dough cover the pie in a lattice holding the filling in place but keeping it visible or cover the pie with crumbs.
-It can be eaten warm or cold, sometimes with a dash of whipped cream or vanilla ice cream.
-In the US, "Dutch apple pie" refers specifically to the apple pie style with a crumb, streusel, topping.

 French style

 One kind of French style apple pie is very different compared to the typical version of the sweet dessert.
-Instead of it being right side up with crust on top and bottom, it actually is upside down, with the fruit being caramelised.
+Instead of it being right side up with crust on top and bottom, it is upside down, with the exposed fruit being caramelised.
 This can be made not only with apples but other fruits or vegetables as well, for example, pears or tomatoes.